jhucsf/fall2022/assign/assign04.md

 points up for manual review, so please structure your code accordingly.
 Some of the things we may manually verify (bot not limited to) are:

-* Ensuring that your implementation is actually parallel
+* Ensuring that your implementation is actually parallel.
-* Ensuring that you did not leave zombies around during execution
+* Ensuring that you did not leave zombies around during execution.
 * Ensuring that the correct number of children are created for a given threshold and data size value.